davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/ministerFriend_name.md

 Lady Willsbourgh was about to say something when the horses neighed, the driver shouted something and then a shot thundered on the road ahead.
 {{/if-has-flag}}

-The bullet entered the stagecoach from the front and left through the luggage at the back, leaving on its way a hole in Lady Willsbourgh hair.
+The bullet entered the stagecoach from the front and made its way through the luggage at the back, leaving on its way a hole in Lady Willsbourgh's hair.
 If nothing else, Alys thought, a cause for celebration.

 "What is going on?" cried Lady Willsbourgh, touching her hair.